igraph/igraph/CONTRIBUTING.md

 This is a pain to deal with, but we can't avoid it, unfortunately.

-So, `igraph` is licensed under the "General Public License (GPL) version 2, or later".
+`igraph` is licensed under the "General Public License (GPL) version 2, or later".
 The igraph manual is licensed under the "GNU Free Documentation License".
 By submitting a patch or pull request, you agree to allow the project owner to license your work under the same license as that used by the project.